A new joint major combines human cognition, neuroscience, and computer science.

-The new course of study will launch in the fall of 2019 in recognition of the explosion of interest in topics at the intersection of the two departments.
+The new course of study recognizes the explosion of interest in topics at the intersection of the two departments.
 “We’ve always had students in EECS interested in cognitive sciences and vice versa,” Freeman says.
 “Recently, these have become the growth areas in both of our departments.”
 For example, he notes, nearly 500 students enrolled in 6.036 (Introduction to Machine Learning) in the spring of 2019.

 The new major is expected to attract about 50 students annually, based on a survey of students already enrolled in BCS subjects focused on human cognition and computation, such as 9.66 (Computational Cognitive Science).
 “This is a substantial number, if it materializes — and we have every reason to think it will,” Fee says.

 “There’s a big commercial push for these skills,” Freeman adds, noting that many of the methods used to help computers conduct “thinking” tasks — such as recognizing faces, driving cars, and even diagnosing diseases — are based on knowledge obtained studying humans.